 Youth-led Community Health Grants Program

-At the Saskatchewan Prevention Institute, two important areas that we focus on with youth are the prevention of alcohol-related harms (including the prevention of FASD) and the promotion of sexual health.
-We believe that youth aged 14-24 must be leading the way in primary prevention efforts in order to reach our goal.
+At the Saskatchewan Prevention Institute, two important areas that we focus on with youth are the prevention of alcohol-related harms (including the prevention of Fetal Alcohol Spectrum Disorder, known as FASD) and the promotion of sexual health.
+We believe that Saskatchewan youth ages 14-24 and the organizations that serve them can help lead the way in this work through youth-led community projects focused on preventing alcohol-related harms and/or promoting sexual health.

 Introduction to the Youth-led Community Health Grant